 After your visit, check out the Alberta Birds of Prey Foundation's Facebook page for photos and stories from the centre all year round.

-The Alberta Birds of Prey Centre is open to the public 7 days a week starting Saturday, May 21st during their 2022 spring/summer season.
+The Alberta Birds of Prey Centre is open to the public 7 days a week during their spring/summer season.
 Visit their website for more information.

 Photo courtesy of Travel Alberta.